omega9656/learn-code/docs/learn/unit3/loops.md

 ## For Loop

 _For loops_ are used when you have a relatively good idea of how many times you want your code to run.
-For example, if I wanted you to print `"Hello World"` 100 times, a for loop would be a great choice.
+For example, if you wanted you to print `"Hello World"` 100 times, a for loop would be a great choice.

 The general form of a for loop is as follows: